pmqs/zipdetails/README.md

 The exceptions are

-- when the _Language Encoding flag_ is set in the zip file, the filename/comment fields are assumed to be encoded in UTF-8.
+- when the `Language Encoding Flag` is set in the zip file, the filename/comment fields are assumed to be encoded in UTF-8.
 - the definition for the metadata field implies UTF-8 charset encoding